 Omaha Public Library's top priority is providing the best service as safely as possible for library patrons and staff.
-As branches begin reopening on Monday, Sept.
-21, patrons can expect to see changes in OPL's guidelines, facilities, and services.
+In response to the ongoing pandemic, patrons can expect to see changes in OPL's guidelines, facilities, and services.
 These precautions are being taken to mitigate the risk of community spread of COVID-19, opens a new window.

 - We ask all patrons experiencing symptoms of COVID-19 to stay home.
 Symptoms may include fever, cough, shortness of breath or difficulty breathing, chills, repeated shaking with chills, muscle pain, headache, sore throat, and any new loss of taste or smell.